YI-TING-EE13/VLM-Enhanced-Robotic-Assistant/README.md

 1.  **RealSense Camera Not Detected**:
     -   **Error**: `RuntimeError: No device connected` or similar.
     -   **Resolution**: Ensure the RealSense camera is securely connected to a compatible USB 3.0+ port.
 Verify that the `pyrealsense2` library was installed correctly.
+The application can now fall back to a placeholder image if no camera is found.
 2.  **FFmpeg Installation Error**:
     -   **Error**: `[WinError 2] The system cannot find the file specified`.
     -   **Resolution**: Ensure FFmpeg is installed and its location is in your system's PATH environment variable.